Cisco DHCP Relay and IP Helper are the terms related to the Cisco routers. Their configuration differs as to which one we can enable and disable.

 By routed interface, it means that a specific device that acts as a medium.

-It is suggested to not change the default configuration unless required.
-It is safe to leave it running in the background without any obstacle.
+It is suggested not to change the default configuration unless required.
+It is safe to leave it running in the background without any obstacles.

 However, if there is a reason to disable it, it is safe to do so.
 Stopping the IP helper does not affect the system in an adverse manner.